-Everyone is different, but a common thing I see in investing is that when people are anxious, they often “freeze”.
+Everyone is different, but a common problem with investing is that when people are anxious, they often “freeze”.

-This may seem strange for all you investing ninjas out there, but many people find making investment decisions overwhelming.
+This may seem strange for investing ninjas, but many people find making investment decisions overwhelming.
 Why?
-As usual, evolutionary psychology offers us some interesting answers and potential cures.
+As usual, evolutionary psychology offers us some interesting answers.

 As Joe Navarro explains in What Every Body is Saying, one of the ways the human brain has achieved our survival as a species is by regulating our behaviour when faced with danger.
-Because we are genetically pretty much identical to our hunter gatherer ancestors, this applies equally to a prehistoric man facing a Stone Age beast or a modern soldier in a combat zone.
+Because we are genetically pretty much identical to our hunter gatherer ancestors, this applies equally to a prehistoric man facing a Stone Age beast or a modern soldier in combat.